 … and the Great Spirit steps in.

-I’ve left my Florida lake cottage for San Fransisco.
+I’ve left my Florida lake cottage for San Francisco.
 My first-born daughter.
 Her precious husband.
 We are together and within a few days we will fly to Santa Fé, New Mexico.
 We are deeply excited.
 We go to art galleries and watch lovely documentaries and movies.
 It is good.
 They are soon to celebrate their 15th wedding anniversary.
 It is an exquisite marriage.

-After fainting on day three, I am found at the bottom of a flight of stairs in their 1915 home of three floors of architecturally historical beauty.
+After fainting or seizing on day three, I am found at the bottom of a flight of stairs in their 1915 home with three floors of architecturally historical beauty.
 I am bleeding and unconscious.
 My Kirsten hears me fall and begins to scream into a hoarseness unparalleled.
 She and her husband, Rick, call 911 and we journey toward help after my clothes have been cut off my twisted body.
 I am in an ambulance.

 I have no memory of this entire day until 10:00pm.
 I have three times the legal amount of alcohol in me.
 No food.
 There is no evidence of where or how I drank.
 My memory of this day is gone.
 I do not remember even wanting to drink.

 I am in oceanic despair.
-Blackout.
+Total amnesia.

 My bloodline is First Nation Cherokee and Irish.
 Both blood lines have difficulty with the genetic aspect of addictions.
-I have been in Recovery for two years, have a gastric bypass, atrial fibrillation, fibromyalgia, osteoporosis, two new hips along with two new joints in my feet.
+I have been in Recovery for two years, have a 17 year-old gastric bypass, atrial fibrillation, fibromyalgia, osteoporosis, two new hips along with two new joints in my feet.

 It is a quandary to each of us exactly how I did this.
 At the hospital I am visited by a burned out social worker, an oddly flippant case organizer, several endearing and brilliant nurses, and my authentically inspiring surgeon.
 We are all perplexed.
-I have no idea or memory of drinking.
+I have no idea or memory of drinking or craving.
 I have four broken ribs, two possible punctures to my lungs, a concussion, along with a painfully stitched head laceration and shoulder wounds.
 Blood has matted my hair together.
 My body is a cluster of bruises.

 The Great Spirit is good and kind.
 I am kept for observation at the hospital.
 My daughter, Kirsten, mortified and worried beyond words, has lost her voice from screaming.